-The benefits of adequate levels of vitamin B12 for bodybuilding seem to be less pain, increased strength, faster muscle recovery, and more energy for intense workouts!
+The benefits of adequate levels of vitamin B12 for bodybuilding seem to be less pain, increased strength, faster muscle recovery, and more energy for strenuous workouts!

 Vitamin B12 may be beneficial for muscle pain

-For years, vitamin B12 had been used to treat pain.
-In some countries, vitamin B12 is also used as an analgesic drug.
-Vitamin B12 has neuroprotective actions and analgesic properties.
+Vitamin B12 deficiency may cause muscle pain.
+In fact, vitamin B12 had been used to treat pain for years.
+In some countries, vitamin B12 is still used as an analgesic drug.
+After all, vitamin B12 has neuroprotective and analgesic properties.

 Furthermore, vitamin B12 may reduce or eliminate pain.
 Especially if it’s combined with other drugs.

-Moreover, vitamin B12 supplements are considered pretty safe with almost no risk of toxicity.
+Moreover, vitamin B12 supplementation is considered pretty safe with almost no risk of toxicity.
 So, vitamin B12 could be used as an adjunctive treatment for pain conditions.
 The best time to take vitamin B12 supplements is at breakfast.

 Can vitamin B12 help muscles recover faster?